 To use a printable order form, please clck here.

 To use an Word order form, please click here.

-The Society meets from February to November at the Moonee Ponds Courthouse Museum on the 4th Tuesday of the month except January at 7.30pm.
+The Society meets from February to November on the fourth Tuesday of the month at 7.30pm.
 Visitors are welcome.
-Our next meeting will be on Tuesday, February 25.
+Our next meeting will be on Tuesday, February 28.

-Ph.
-(03) 9370 4607
+Phone: (03) 9370 4607